alan8365/Obsidian-Knowledge-Warehouse/README.md

 # Obsidian-Knowledge-Warehouse
-Knowledge warehouse for practice made by obsidian.
+Knowledge warehouse made by obsidian for practice my English.